Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 ### Granular control over retries

-Retry logic and tuning has been externalized, allowing for better configuration to better suit your network footprint and reliability.
+Retry logic and tuning has been externalized, allowing for better configuration to better suit your network configuration and reliability.

 More information about configuring and tuning retries can be found [here](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/eventhub/event-hubs#guidance-around-retries).